umigv/encoder_odometry/README.md

 ## Contributors

-`encoder_odometry` is authored by Simrun Buttar and Gregory Meyer and is maintained by Gregory Meyer.
+`encoder_odometry` is authored and maintained by Gregory Meyer.